 (d) changes in the status of an Electronic Workspace, Registry Instruments or other electronic Documents within the Electronic Workspace.

-Unrelated Third Party means, for a Subscriber, a Person who is not a principal, an officer, director, employee, agent or contractor of the Subscriber.
+Unrelated Third Party means, for a Subscriber, a Person who is not a principal, an Officer, employee, agent or contractor of the Subscriber.

-User means an individual authorised by a Subscriber to access and use the SPEAR ELN on behalf of the Subscriber.
+User means an individual who:

+is a principal, Officer, employee, agent or contractor of the Subscriber and is authorised by a Subscriber to access and use the SPEAR ELN on behalf of the Subscriber; or

+has been appointed as the manager (however described) of the business of a Subscriber that is an Australian Legal Practitioner, Law Practice or Licensed Conveyancer, under any State or Territory law.

 Verification of Identity Standard means the standard set out in Schedule 8, as amended from time to time.